The Forest Primeval

 paas-haus

 Daniel Paashaus (aka paas-haus) is a self portrait and experimental filmmaker, photographer, sculptor, and vegetable farmer, working and living in Quakertown, PA.
 After studying writing and literature at Temple University, he worked at the Santa Fe Photography Workshops and completed an artist residency at Millersville University.
-His films, photography, and masks have been exhibited in venues throughout the Lehigh Valley, including Soft Machine Gallery, The Bethlehem City Hall Rotunda, Lehigh University, and The Ice House.
+His films, photography, and masks have been exhibited in venues throughout the Lehigh Valley, including Soft Machine Gallery, The Bethlehem City Hall Rotunda, Lehigh University, Muhlenberg College, and The Ice House.

 He constructs visuals and narratives in a post-humanist meditation on nature and the individual’s finite role therein.
 Frequently approaching his work through the lens of ancient mythology, paas-haus embraces the passage of time, filming his work in pieces over multiple seasons of growth, development, and decay.
 A story of self identity, legacy, and mortality unfolds as plants and animals play out their cycles of life, death, and rebirth.